sourceduty/Group_Optimizer/README.md

 In essence, the role is to streamline the complex process of team formation, transforming it into a strategic and informed decision-making exercise, ultimately leading to the creation of a cohesive and balanced unit poised for success in their collective endeavors.

-> Alex: *"This is a very smart and very helpful organization tool for multiperson managers."*

 <details><summary>Orange Juice Sales Team Example</summary>

  ```